Akuli/python-tutorial/basics/defining-functions.md

 >>>
 ```

 Seems to be working so far, we have a function.
-Actually it's just
-a value that is assigned to a variable called `do_nothing`.
-Let's see
+It's just a value that
+is assigned to a variable called `do_nothing`.

+The `pass` is needed here because without it, Python doesn't know when
+the function ends and it gives us a syntax error.
+We don't need the
+`pass` when our functions contain something else.

-what happens if we call it.
+Let's see what happens if we call our function.

 ```python
 >>> do_nothing()